hatoving/twewy_vita/README.md

 Just a bit of warning; the complete file size of the game is around ``1.15 GB``.
 The patch files are around ``700 MB``.
 Make sure to save up space.

+# Controls
+Use the touchscreen on your PS Vita.
+That's it.
+You can press X to skip cutscenes.

 # Instructions
 First, you might want to install the .VPK using VitaShell.
 Don't try to launch the game, because it will crash without the neccesary files.